 Note that it is not a complete list as you are not going to sit in a university exam – hopefully!
 The post intends to familiarise with the standard terms.

-Software is everywhere, from smartwatch to the car you drive.
+Software is everywhere, from the smartwatch to the car you drive.
 If you ever are involved in a software implementation, then you must learn software terms.

 Remember, to be in the game; you must know its rules.
 Thus, take some time to educate yourself.
 You will be able to drive the team with confidence and have a positive contribution.

-These terms are quite simple, but if you do not involve in software projects on regular bases, then you may forget it.
+These terms are quite simple, but if you do not involve in software projects on regular basis, then you may forget it.
 So, save this page, subscribe to the blog, email it to yourself before you move on!